-Mitigating the evolving threat of terrorism FOO
+Mitigating the evolving threat of terrorism

 With shifting tactics and targets, the UK’s terrorism threat is continually evolving, as demonstrated by the recent tragic incidents in London and Manchester.
 These fast-changing threats require individuals and organisations to develop new risk mitigation strategies and build a stronger culture of crisis resilience.